 4 considerations when buying a critical illness plan

 For basic hospital bills, your insurance policy has you covered.
-But if hit by a life-threatening illness, a critical illness plan is best.
+But do you have a critical illness plan in place to protect you from life-threatening illnesses?

 In the wake of a serious illness such as major cancers, a stroke or a heart attack, few things can bring more relief than knowing that your hospital bills are being covered by an insurance policy you purchased — especially if at the time you bought it, it felt like a burden to pay for.